Section A: Has Your Sponsor Licence Been Revoked?

 It is important to differentiate between a suspension and a revocation.

 Suspension is a temporary measure taken when the Home Office identifies potential non-compliance or risks that need further investigation.
-During this period, the business cannot issue new Certificates of Sponsorship but may still employ current sponsored employees.
+During suspension you cannot assign any Certificates of Sponsorship (CoS), your entry is removed from the public register of sponsors, and existing sponsored workers with current permission are not affected unless or until revocation follows.
 A suspension allows time for the company to address the issues, demonstrate compliance, and potentially restore its full sponsorship status.

 Revocation is a more serious and final decision following evidence that the business has failed to meet the required standards after an investigation or has committed significant breaches.
-Revocation results in the immediate loss of the ability to sponsor any new or existing employees.
+Revocation removes your licence in all routes.
+You cannot sponsor any workers and UKVI will normally cancel the permission of any workers you are sponsoring.
+Your organisation’s details are also removed from the public register.
 Unlike suspension, revocation is not reversible, and the company must reapply for a new licence if eligible, often after a cooling-off period.

 3. Impact of Sponsor Licence Revocation on the Employer